BridgeToAgent

 How to run it on your site

-If you don't want to wait, the free readiness audit we run replicates the public-spec checks and gives you the same score Chrome will, in five seconds, with no install.
+If you don't want to wait, the free readiness audit we run replicates the public-spec checks and gives you the same per-audit signals Chrome will, in five seconds, with no install.

 The bigger pattern